From the Dean

 Another distinguishing feature of KBS is internationalization.
 It goes without saying that economic society is rapidly globalizing.
 This global society requires people not only with superior English language skills, but people with an international sensibility who are willing to listen to other viewpoints and have the confidence to express their own views in intercultural settings with different cultures and customs.

 KBS maintains exchange programs with leading business schools around the world, not only in Europe and the United States, but also in Asia, Africa, and Latin America.
 We participate in international exchange programs, double degree programs, and collaborative projects with these schools.
 The international exchange program allows KBS students to study abroad and transfer credits from any of the world's top 50 business schools (as of September 2014).
 Conversely, through this program, we accept many visiting exchange students from overseas schools to promote the internationalization of the KBS campus.

-KBS maintains international accreditations by the Association to Advance Collegiate Schools of Business (AACSB) of the United States and by the European Quality Improvement System (EQUIS) of Europe.
-We also have leadership positions in the Association of Asia-Pacific Business Schools (AAPBS), Partnership in International Management (PIM), and other international organizations.
+KBS maintains the international accreditation by the Association to Advance Collegiate Schools of Business (AACSB) of the United States.
+We also have leadership positions in the Association of Asia-Pacific Business Schools (AAPBS), Partnership in International Management (PIM), European Foundation for Management Development (EFMD), and other international organizations.

 In a constantly globalizing economic society, there has never been a greater need for management talent capable of envisioning and executing new business models.
 KBS is committed to continually enhancing its programs in order to nurture business pioneers who can lead organizations on the frontier of a rapidly changing society.
 To our management programs we welcome all with a vision of bettering Japan and the world.